fredriko/draviz/README.md

 ![The figure shows the contents of Figure 1 and Figure 2 in the same radar chart](images/drl-assesment-cmp.png) **Figure 3:** The figure shows a comparison of the contents of Figure 1 and Figure 2 in the same radar chart.

+## Contribute

+We'd be happy to take feedback on the method itself, as well as contributions to the code.
+Get in touch at `fredrik.olsson AT gmail.com` or submit an issue or pull request to this repository.